lsrusp/Bookstore-Data-Platform/README.md

 ## Bookstore Data Platform - Documentation

 ### Description
 This project provides a command-line tool to support data analysis based on SQL functions over scrapped data from a web source.
-Besides, the tool executes background routines to update the data between defined intervals, such as daily or even hourly, using the Airflow structure.
+Besides using the Airflow structure, the tool executes background routines to update the data between defined intervals, such as daily or hourly.
 The tool was based on Python programming language, storing the scrapped into an environment PostgreSQL to be executed SQL statements.

 ### Requirements
  - Python Environment